jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Multiple-Scenarios.md

 <img align="center" width="500" border=1 src="VERPAT-Tutorial-images/multi-scenario_defs_folder.png">

-but the `model_parameters.json` file differs between `VERPAT_base_model/defs` and `VERPAT_Scenarios/defs` in that the latter version contains just four parameters specifying the locations of inputs and outputs, as well as the number of processors (`NWorkers`) to use:
+but the `model_parameters.json` file differs between `VERPAT_base_model/defs` and `VERPAT_Scenarios/defs` in that the latter version contains just four parameters specifying the locations of inputs and outputs, as well as the number of processors (`NWorkers`) to use.
+The default is 4, but be sure to set this to a number appropriate to your machine.

 ```js
 [